 Expansion recursively processes a syntax object in a particular phase level, starting with phase level 0.
 Bindings from the syntax object’s lexical information drive the expansion process, and cause new bindings to be introduced for the lexical information of sub-expressions.
-In some cases, a sub-expression is expanded in a deeper phase than the enclosing expression.
+In some cases, a sub-expression is expanded in a phase deeper (having a bigger phase level number) than the enclosing expression.

 A complete expansion produces a syntax object matching the following grammar:

 Beware that the symbolic names of identifiers in a fully expanded program may not match the symbolic names in the grammar.
 Only the binding (according to free-identifier=?) matters.

 ||||(begin top-level-form ...)|

 ||||(#%provide raw-provide-spec ...)|